Appendix C — PostgreSQL

 Again, you may need to edit the file as a super user (e.g., sudo vim /etc/postgresql/13/main/postgresql.conf).

-Suppose that Bronte has a co-author named Gemma who she wants to grant access to the database.
-Note that wrds_update function automatically creates two roles for each schema that it creates tables for For example, in creating a local copy of crsp.dsf, which is stored in schema crsp, it creates the role crsp, which owns the data (and therefore can delete or modify it), and the role crsp_access, which only has read access to the data.
-Similar roles are created for data in the audit and comp schemas.
+Suppose that Bronte has a co-author named Gemma to whom she wants grant access to the database.
+Note that wrds_update function automatically creates two roles for each schema that it creates tables for.
+For example, in creating a local copy of crsp.dsf, which is stored in schema crsp, it creates the role crsp, which owns the data (and therefore can delete or modify it), and the role crsp_access, which only has read access to the data.
+Similar roles are created for data in the comp, compseg, and ff schemas.

-In this case, we want to create the role gemma and give her read-only access to the data in the three schemas: crsp, comp, and audit.
+In this case, we want to create the role gemma and give her read-only access to the data in the four schemas: crsp, comp, compseg, and ff.
 The following commands achieve this:

 (base) brontegow@brontegow-ubuntu-mate:~$ psql